tytydraco/yessleep/out/Im_a_Search_and_Rescue_Officer_in_Alaska_The_Radios_Always_Click_at_0307_Part_3.md

 "I was checking the nets.
 Caught some nice char today."
 He gestured toward the third shack.
 "Want to see?"

-I looked back at Thomas.
-He'd gone pale, his eyes fixed on something behind me.
-When I turned back to Dale, I saw it.

 His shadow was wrong.

 The sun was low, casting long shadows across the snow.
 Mine stretched out beside me, a normal human silhouette.
 But Dale's was too tall, too thin, stretching back toward the shack in a shape that didn't match his body.